Two boys walking through woods are silhouetted against a light blue night sky.

 John Benjamin Hickey, Jordan Preston Carter, Alfre Woodard, Lewis Pullman, and Makenzie Leigh in “Salem’s Lot.”
 Photograph by Courtesy of New Line Cinema/Max

-As the first “Salem’s Lot” film, rather than mini-series as are its two predecessors, this adaptation perhaps started at a disadvantage.
+As the first “Salem’s Lot” film, rather than a mini-series as are its two predecessors, this adaptation perhaps started at a disadvantage.
 For starters, its source material is incredibly lengthy, sitting at roughly 430 pages.
 It’s hard to imagine any scenario in which a film with a runtime of less than 2 hours could come close to capturing the real essence of such a story.
 But my review isn’t based on what Dauberman’s addition does and does not include from King’s novel.
 For a simple reason, really: I’ve not read it.

 Even with my lack of knowledge in this area, though, I spent my entire time watching this version of “Salem’s Lot” absolutely positive that there had to be more to this story.
 More social commentary, more introspection into humanity, more substance.